poooyaaa/PetersenLAB/README.md

 Coupling does not occur every micro-step; choose a stride $n_{\mathrm{BD}}\in \mathbb{N}$ (particles advance $n_{\mathrm{BD}}$ steps between field updates).

+---

+## RWPT–Continuum Coupling: Visualization

 ![Simulation demo](assets/animation.gif)

+This visualization shows the **Random Walk Particle Tracking (RWPT)** simulation of charged ions in a nanoscale channel.
+The upper panels display the normalized ion concentration profiles of anions (orange) and cations (purple) across the channel, while the lower panels show the corresponding particle positions at different times.

+Initially, particles are uniformly distributed within one pore, with roughly $10^5$ trajectories initialized randomly across the domain.
+To drive the system, we impose the electrostatic potential and velocity fields obtained from a **continuum electrokinetic solver**.
+These fields act as external forces on the ions, steering their motion over time.

+As the simulation progresses, the cations and anions redistribute and self-organize into regions consistent with the applied electric field.
+The ions accumulate preferentially in zones where the field aligns with their charge polarity, while being excluded from unfavorable regions.
+This dynamic adjustment demonstrates how microscopic particle transport reflects the macroscopic electrostatic structure.

+The results highlight a key insight: instead of always prescribing fields from continuum mechanics into particle simulations, we can **invert the workflow**.
+By measuring particle positions, constructing the charge density, and solving Poisson’s equation, we can directly obtain the electric field from RWPT simulations.
+This reverse coupling provides a pathway to validate continuum models and to quantify screening effects from the particle perspective.